sherrychenxuan/squirrel_tools/README.md

 ## Description
-This web application **findsquirrels** allow users to add, update and view squirrel data.
+This web application **findsquirrels** allows users to add, update and view squirrel data.
 Users can view the location of the squirrel sightings on our map.
 Data source is from <a href='https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw'>NYC Open Data: 2018 Central Park Squirrel Census - Squirrel Data</a>

 Users can import the 2018 Central Park Squirrel Census data by using the command:
 ```sh